reymon359/how-to-live/advices/Avoid complaining/index.md

 ---
-name: 'Don't Complain'
+name: 'Avoid complaining'
 Categories: ['Happiness', 'Solutions', 'Mental health']
 ---
-# Don't Complain
+# Avoid complaining

 To complain is a waste of time.
 If you don't like something, do something to change that situation.